What is the aim of this review?

 This review is up-to-date as of February 2020.

-There may be no difference between antidepressants and placebo for treatment success of FAPDs in childhood.
-There may be no difference in withdrawals due to adverse events, but this is also of low certainty.
-There is currently no evidence to support clinical decision making regarding the use of these medications.
+There is insufficient evidence to determine the effect of antidepressants on treatment success of FAPDs in childhood when compared with placebo (low certainty evidence).
+The small number of participants in the studies and low number of withdrawals did not enable us to determine reliably whether children are likely to stop taking medication due to adverse events (low certainty evidence).
+There is currently very little evidence to support clinical decision-making regarding the use of these medications.
 Further studies must consider sample size, homogenous and relevant outcome measures and longer follow up.

 Functional Abdominal Pain Disorders (FAPDs) present a considerable burden to paediatric patients, impacting quality of life, school attendance and causing higher rates of anxiety and depression disorders.
 There are no international guidelines for the management of this condition.
 A previous Cochrane Review in 2011 found no evidence to support the use of antidepressants in this context.